Can a few simple modifications to a Facebook Social Action drastically improve the number of supporters who'll take action?

 What did Polar Bears International do right?

 Polar Bears International is a Montana-based organization dedicated to saving the polar bears.
-They launched a successful social action campaign during Polar Bear Week, held annually in the first week of November.
+They launched a successful Social Action during Polar Bear Week, which is held annually in the first week of November.

 - 1,142 people liked, shared, commented and/or clicked on the post